Pylons/pyramid/docs/narr/introduction.rst

    single: Agendaless Consulting
    single: repoze namespace package

-What Is Repoze?
+What Is Pylons?
 ---------------

-:mod:`pyramid` is a member of the collection of software published under the :term:`Repoze` "brand".  :term:`Repoze` software is written by :term:`Agendaless Consulting` and a community of contributors.
-The `Repoze website <http://repoze.org>`_ describes the Repoze brand in more detail.
-Software authored that uses this brand is usually placed into a ``repoze`` namespace package.
-This namespace consists of a number of packages.
-Each package is useful in isolation.
-The ``repoze`` namespace package represents that the software is written by a notional community rather than representing a collection of software that is meant to be used as a unit.
-For example, even though ``pyramid`` shares the same namespace as another popular Repoze package, ``repoze.who``, these two packages are otherwise unrelated and can be used separately.
+:mod:`pyramid` is a member of the collection of software published under the :term:`Pylons` "brand".  :term:`Pylons` software is written by a loose-knit community of contributors.
+The `Pylons website
+<http://pylonshq.com>`_ describes the Pylons brand in more detail.

 .. index::
    single: pyramid and other frameworks